-The Wildland-Urban Interface (WUI) fire problem is a structure ignition problem.
+Over 46 million homes in 70,000 communities are at risk of Wildland-Urban Interface fires, which has destroyed an average of 3000 structures annually over the last decade and is rapidly growing1, 2.
+Within the last 100 years in the U.S., six of the top 10 most damaging single fire events involving structures were WUI fires.
+The WUI fire problem is a structure ignition problem.
 To reduce the risk of structural ignition, the technical basis for improved test standards and building codes are being developed.
 Post-fire damage assessment evidence suggests that firebrands (embers) are a major source of structural ignition in WUI fires.
 A unique experimental apparatus, known as the NIST Firebrand Generator (NIST Dragon), has been constructed to produce a controlled and repeatable firebrand attack.
 The experimental results generated from the marriage of the NIST Dragon to the Building Research Institute’s (BRI) Fire Research Wind Tunnel Facility (FRWTF) in Japan are being used by standards organizations to guide the development of new standards and provide the scientific basis for new performance-based requirements with the intent to make structures more resistant to firebrand attack.
-An experimental database is also being created to support and validate brand transport calculations in NIST’s Wildland Fire Dynamics Simulator (WFDS).
+The results of this research will allow improved fire-resistance of building components, structures and communities which will resilience of WUI communities.

 What is the new technical idea?
 The new technical ideas are to use full scale experiments and computer modeling to quantify the vulnerability of structures to ignition in WUI fires.
 The full scale experiments will use a unique experimental apparatus, the NIST Firebrand Generator (or NIST Dragon).
 The NIST Dragon can generate a controlled firebrand shower on a realistic scale and direct this firebrand shower onto components of a structure to ascertain their resistance to ignition as a part of a full scale structural system.
 The full scale experiments will be targeted to specific vulnerabilities observed from NIST’s post-fire field studies of structures exposed to actual WUI fires.
 Finally, experimental results obtained from this work will be used to generate a database to validate NIST’s WUI Fire Dynamics Simulator (WFDS) for brand transport and structural ignition.
 WFDS will be used to guide/assess standard laboratory test methods and building codes by allowing exposure conditions to be simulated over a broad parameter space.